awetzel/imt_actor_course_2017/README.md

 # IMT Atlantique : Elixir live coding for the erlang Actor Model

 Unprepared live-coding session to explain concepts during the course.
+For those interested in a job or intern position, please contact me through :
+`contact@kbrw.fr` or add my associate linkedIn (he is aware of the IMT class and your interest) : https://www.linkedin.com/in/jerome-benoliel-6b260316/.
+No need to be hesitant Jerome can explain you the company, and our big and interesting projects for large industry and retail groups.

 Please :
 - first install elixir to really test the files :